u6820664/EnergyDash/README.md

 ### 3.1 Product Functions

-The primary goal of this project is to create a real-time web-based data dashboard, for time strapped energy users.
-Forecasting of when is the best time for consumers to use energy.
-Displaying the most important and actionable metrics will allow consumers to discover strategies to reduce their bills.
-In addition, it will be possible to switch between different metrics to find the most appropriate energy usage for consumers in the future.
+This project creates a real-time data dashboard for energy users, predicts and reminds consumers of the best time to use energy through the analysis of consumers' energy solutions and locations.
+The main purpose is to develop a more rational energy use strategy for consumers, while indirectly reducing the burning of coal and other fossil fuels.
+The project will be implemented on multiple platforms, including Web App, Mobile(Android) and Chrome Extension.

+- Basic functions
+  - Implement sign up/in via email and password
+  - Implement display single number metric in real-time
+  - Implement swap between the main metrics

+- Main functions
+  - Implement input user Information (Energy Bill Prices and Times, Postcode)
+  - Implement edit user Information in Settings
+  - Implement display history of metrics in line graph (day, week, months, years)
+  - Implement display cumulative metrics
+  - Implement create energy report
+  - Compare performance against expected, or average user
+  - Display savings in the metrics
+  - Implement create plan for user Data Security and Storage for back- end
+  - Implement turn metrics into a colour, and incorporate into background
+  - Implement convert main metric into an icon with a colour and/or number and/or symbol than changes with the metric (Chrome extension)